NtokozoMahlaela/To-Do-List-master/README.md

 🤝 Contributing
 Contributions are welcome!
 If you'd like to contribute:

-Fork the repository.
-Create a new branch (git checkout -b feature-name).
-Commit your changes (git commit -m "Add feature").
-Push to the branch (git push origin feature-name).
-Open a pull request.
 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.